tommeier/git-release/README.md

 ## TODO

  - [ ] Write a proper README
+ - [ ] Change releaseable to work out prefix if given a start or an end point
+ - [ ] Remove unnessary $(output)= statements in tests
+ - [ ] Remove the 'skip execute' code
  - [ ] Optionally force push of tags, otherwise ask for confirmation to send
  - [ ] Make uniform variable style, either all capped variables or not
  - [ ] Test mode should display processes it would run (--dry-run option)